Hypergear/UCL_Dissertation/Report/Results.md

 The betweenness centrality for each routing policy gives a power-law distribution pattern in Figure %&%&%&-1 while Table %^%^% contains the relevant summary statistics.
 This is a bad design in network science, where the route choice is heavily dependent on a handful of nodes to maintain its performance.
 If the failure happens on the high betweenness centrality node, this design would result in a dramatically deteriorate of the efficiency of the data flow when the network is switched to the sub-optimal route(eg. takes more time to the destination, narrowed bandwidth, higher usage cost).
 A more detailed data pattern across different routing policies, Figure %&%&%& gives a zoomed view of the first 500 nodes from the Figure %&%&%&-1.
 It is evident that Bandwidth > Cost > Latency in the first 300 nodes, which mostly explained the reason why the big difference in the mean value with the contrast of little variation in 75% values from Table %^%^%.

 Therefore, a higher reduction in global STC bandwidth than the latency can be expected if any highlighted node/cable breaks down in the Figure %&%&%&+1 to Figure %&%&%&+3.
-Furthermore, the distribution of latency betweenness gives a shallowed curve with a lower standard deviation, which speaks to a more loosen network with higher resilience than other routing policies.
+Furthermore, the distribution of latency betweenness gives a shallow curve with a lower standard deviation, which speaks to a more loosen network with higher resilience than other routing policies.
 In other words, the disconnect on a critical node would result in a more significant impact on the bandwidth capacity than transmission latency.

 ![result_map_betweenness_latency](img/result_map_betweenness_latency.png)
-###### _Figure. %&%&%N. Low-level Betweenness centrality map($C^L$)_
+###### _Figure. %&%&%N. Betweenness centrality map($C^L$)_

 ![result_map_betweenness_capacity](img/result_map_betweenness_capacity.png)
 ###### _Figure. %&%&%N. Betweenness centrality map($C^B$)_